perlun/perlun.eu.org/_i18n/en/_posts/2021-06-02-rewriting-git-history-with-git-filter-branch.md

 First, a word of warning:

 > **Warning**: `git filter-branch` is a destructive `git` operation.
 When used unwisely, you can easily cause permanent damage to your repository, including removing files that you didn't intend to remove.
 Please inspect the results of the operation carefully. **Do not** force-push the result to your main repository without having one or more proper backups of the full repository, including the `.git` directory.
+Also, **do not** force-push the result of this to a repository where you collaborate with other people _without properly communicating to them that you are modifying the history_, since it can affect them and their work (including already created but not merged branches) significantly.

 Now, let's move on to the more interesting parts.